 - Representation of multinational investment bank in DOJ and SEC fraud and bid rigging investigations

-- Representation of global auto industry manufacturer in DOJ cartel investigation
+- Representation of global manufacturer in DOJ cartel investigation

-- Representation of publicly-traded computer software and Internet company in DOJ securities and accounting fraud investigation
+- Representation of computer software company in DOJ securities and accounting fraud investigation

-- Representation of Senior Executive of multinational mining company in DOJ and SEC investigations of FCPA violations.
+- Representation of President of global energy company in DOJ and SEC investigation of FCPA violations

-- Representation of CFO of energy company in DOJ and SEC investigations of FCPA violations
+- Representation of General Counsel of multinational company in DOJ and SEC investigations of FCPA violations

-- Representation of Chairman of pharmaceutical company in DOJ and SEC investigations of FCPA violations
+- Representation of CEO of major financial institution in various DOJ and cross border investigations

 - Representation of Chief Compliance Officer of multinational financial institution in money laundering investigation